webtresclub/huffplug/README.md

 ## Join the Movement

 Interested in joining our vibrant and ever-growing community?
-Follow Webtr3s on our social media channels, participate in our events, and immerse yourself in a space filled with creativity, innovation, and passion.
+Follow WebtrES on our social media channels, participate in our events, and immerse yourself in a space filled with creativity, innovation, and passion.

 ---

-**Special thanks to every hacker, artist, and enthusiast in the Webtr3s community.
+**Special thanks to every hacker, artist, and enthusiast in the WebtrES community.
 Your support and passion drive us to create and innovate every day.**

 ---